Shortcuts

 “Lucy?” said Mauve, “Eleven.
 Just a little older than Danny is now.”

-That night, after we had both cried, for Jim had been a very good friend to us all over the years especially with Danny’s difficulties, awake in bed I thought about what he had said to me in the pub so long ago.
-“Don’t let them play in the shortcuts” he’d said.
+That night, after we had both cried - for Jim had been a very good friend to us all, especially with Danny’s difficulties – I lay awake thinking about what he had said to me in the pub so long ago: “Don’t let them play in the shortcuts,” he’d said.
 “Keep them out.”

 …